uzhdag/pathpy/README.md

 # Documentation

 The code is fully documented via docstrings which are accessible through python's built-in help system.
 Just type help(SYMBOL_NAME) to see the documentation of a class or method.
-A reference manual is available here https://ingoscholtes.github.io/pathpy/hierarchy.html
+A reference manual is available here https://uzhdag.github.io/pathpy/hierarchy.html

 # Releases and Versioning

 The first public beta release of `pathpy` (released February 17 2017) is v1.0-beta.
 Following versions are named MAJOR.MINOR.PATCH according to semantic versioning.
-The current version is 2.0.0.
+The latest release version is 2.0.0.

 # Known issues

-- Depending on whether or not `scipy` has been compiled with or without the numerics package `MKL`, considerable numerical differences can occur, e.g. for eigenvalue centralities, PageRank, and other measures that depend on the eigenvectors and eigenvalues of matrices.
+- Depending on whether or not `scipy` has been compiled with `MKL` or `openblas`, considerable numerical differences can occur, e.g. for eigenvalue centralities, PageRank, spectral clustering, and other measures that depend on the eigenvectors and eigenvalues of matrices.
 Please refer to `scipy.show_config()` to show compilation flags.
+We are investigating this issue.
 - Interactive visualisations in `jupyter` are currently only supported for `juypter` notebooks, stand-alone HTML files, and the jupyter display integrated in IDEs like Visual Studio Code (which we highly recommend to work with `pathpy`).
-Due to its new widget mechanism, interactive d3js visualizations are currently not available for `jupyterLab`.
+Due to its new widget mechanism, interactive `d3js` visualizations are currently not available for `jupyterLab`.
 Due to the complex document object model generated by `jupyter` notebooks, visualization performance is best in stand-alone HTML files and in Visual Studio Code.
-- The visualisation of temporal networks currently does not support the drawing of edge arrows for directed edges.
-However, a powerful templating mechanism is available to support custom interactive and dynamic visualizations of temporal networks.
+- The visualisation module currently does not support the drawing of edge arrows for temporal networks with directed edges.
+However, a powerful templating mechanism is available to support custom interactive and dynamic visualisations both for static and temporal networks.
-- The visualisation of paths in terms of alluvial diagrams within `jupyter` is currently unstable for networks with large delay.
-This is due to the asynchronous loading of external scripts.
+- The visualisation of paths in terms of alluvial diagrams within `jupyter` is currently unstable.
+This is due to the asynchronous loading of external scripts and possible network latencies e.g. in wireless networks.
+We will replace this in a future version.

 # Acknowledgements

-The research behind this data analysis framework was generously funded by the Swiss State Secretariate for Education, Research and Innovation via Grant C14.0036.
-The development of the predecessor package pyTempNets was further supported by the MTEC Foundation in the context of the project "The Influence of Interaction Patterns on Success in Socio-Technical Systems: From Theory to Practice".
+The research and development behind `pathpy` is generously funded by the Swiss National Science Foundation via [grant 176938](http://p3.snf.ch/Project-176938).

-The further development of `pathpy` is currently supported by the Swiss National Science Foundation via [Grant 176938](http://p3.snf.ch/Project-176938).
+The research behind this data analytics package was previously funded by the Swiss State Secretariate for Education, Research and Innovation via grant C14.0036.
+The development of the predecessor package `pyTempNets` was supported by the MTEC Foundation in the context of the project "The Influence of Interaction Patterns on Success in Socio-Technical Systems: From Theory to Practice".

 # Contributors